deletedcu/angular-demo/lectures/day-2/url_params.md

         id:3,
         title: 'Crushed It',
         dates: '2010-2011, 2013-Present',
         description: 'There was a medical situation preventing me from crushing it to my usual standards.
-So I had to take some time off until I was able to crush it at 100%, at which point I resumed crushing it full-time.'
+So I had to take some time off until I was able to crush it at 100 percent, at which point I resumed crushing it full time.'
     },
     {
         id:2,